LouisClazz/DockerfileClazz/README.md

 ## General presentation

-The goal of this project is to help you to follow my advises to write Dockerfile and introduce you to Docker best practises.
+The goal of this project is to dive my advises to write Dockerfile and introduce you to Docker best practises.
 You will follow a sequence of steps which will guide you throught the journey of building Dockerfiles.
 You will also need to refer to the official [Docker documentation](https://docs.docker.com/).

 ## Description of the project structure

-In this project you will find:
+In this project, you will find:
 * A frontend application VueJS in the directory `./frontend`.
 * A backend application Django in the directory `./backend`.
 * And this README.